-Send data to Braze¶
+Send audiences to Braze¶

 Amperity can send customer profile and custom attributes to Braze, attaching the data that is sent from Amperity to customer profiles that already exist in Braze.